chpoit/utsushis-charm/README.md

 ![Example Clip](./media/example_clip.gif)

 3. Transfer the clips to your computer.
-4. Put the files in the "inputs" directory.
+4. Put the files in the `inputs` directory.
 If it does not exist, create it at the same place you can find `utsushis-charm.exe`.
    - It does not matter how many you have
+   - The `inputs` directory can be changed by clicking the button
    - I haven't tried to see what would happen if there are clips that are not of the charm UI
+   -
 5. Run the `utsushis-charm.exe` (Double-click)
-6. A Terminal should pop up
+   - The app will start
-   - Wait a little bit, it need to do extract some data (~5-15s)
+   - Wait a little bit, it needs to extract some data (~5-15s)
-7. The first step of the program should take roughly 30 seconds to 1 minute per clip you have in the inputs folder
-8. Once that step is done, the second phase starts, normally, it should be done without needing your attention
+6. Enter the options you want relative to where your files are and the game language
+7. The program will run and do the following:
+   1. Find all unique frames
+   2. Extract Charms
+   3. Apply known automatic fixes to the charms
+8. If there were errors in parsing, a new window will open
    - Follow the instructions on screen and correct any invalid skill names.
-   - If a skill has to be corrected, a window with the skill should open, you might have to alt-tab to it, Windows likes to hide it.
+   - If a skill/charm has to be corrected, a window will open and request your input.
+     - Pressing cancel skips the charm and moves to the next.
+     - Pressing empty removes the skill.
+     - Only valid skill names can be entered.
+Case Insensitive.
 9. The program is done running.
-Press Enter and exit.
-   - You might see some warnings about memory leaks, you don't have to worry about that, it's cleared upon closing the program.
+   - Normally, charms are automatically saved to the files listed in the console
+   - You can directly copy the charms to your clipboard by clicking the button.
-10. Extra:
+11. Extra:
     - Sometimes tesseract is absolutely unable to read text, those charms will be logged in `app.log` and you can add them manually.
     - You can see a list of duplicate charms (if they exist) in the `charms.duplicate.txt`
     - If no charm errored, or you don't care about those charms, you should be able to open the `charms.encoded.txt` file and copy the contents into the import box of [MHR-Wiki](https://mhrise.wiki-db.com/sim/?hl=en)

+## Supported Game language:
+- Confirmed:
+  - English
+  - French
+- Theoretical:
+  - Japanese
+  - Italian
+  - German
+  - Spanish
+  - Russian
+  - Polish
+  - Korean
+  - Traditional Chinese
+  - Simplified Chinese

 # FAQ
 - Q: Can I use a capture card instead?